sasrar/Conference-Org-App/README.md

 A user can get a conference's sessions by type by passing the conference web key and session type to the <b>getConferenceSessionsByType</b> API method.
 The method gets the conference's sessions using an ancestor query on Sessions.
 Then it filters those sessions by the session type passed to the method.

 ### Getting sessions by speaker
+A user can get sessions that have a certain speaker by passing the speaker name to the <b>getSessionsBySpeaker</b> API method.
+The method uses a filter query on Sessions to get all sessions with the given speaker.

+### Adding and Removing sessions to a wishlist
+A user can add a session to a list of sessions they wish to attend by passing a session key to the <b>addSessionToWishlist</b> API method.
+The method simply gets the user's profile and the session using the session key.
+It then adds the session (if it exists) to the list of sessions of the user's profile.

 ## Additional Queries
 Two additional queries have been added to the application.